 I have echoed him many times to speak to the opportunity learning by doing provides: in truth, there’s no degree program in the world that can give you the tools to write a novel in the same way writing a novel will.

-If you break it all down, you only need two things to write a novel:
+If you ask yourself “do you need an MFA to write a novel” and break it all down, you’ll realize only two things are necessary to write a novel: